 - Make sure that the power cord is properly connected to a fully functional AC electrical outlet.
-Make sure that the power cord is also properly connected to the projector. - If the projector is plugged into a power strip, make sure the power strip is turned on. - •Make sure you have removed the lens cap on the projection lens at the front of the projector. - •Make sure the lamp is switched on. - Check the projector's lamp to ensure that it is securely connected in the lamp module.
-See "Replacing the Projection Lamp" on page 29. - Make sure that the cables do not have any bent pins.
+Make sure that the power cord is also properly connected to the projector. - •If the projector is plugged into a power strip, make sure the power strip is turned on. - •Make sure the projector is turned on.